-In the Neonatal Unit, you and your baby are treated as one, which means the other parent of the baby can visit at any time.
+In the Neonatal Unit the other parent and siblings of the baby can visit at any time.

-Both parents are permitted to visit children who are inpatients on our paediatric wards.
+Both parents and siblings are permitted to visit children who are inpatients on our paediatric wards.

 End of life care patients

 Patients nearing the end of their lives can have up to four visitors where this can happen safely.
 However, please speak to the ward manager in advance before agreeing how many visitors are permitted, and when the visits can take place.
 We will do our very best to accommodate your wishes.

 Patients with disabilities or specific care needs

 Patients with specific care needs, including dementia, learning disabilities or mental health needs, will be permitted visitors for extended periods, but please agree this with the relevant ward leader, matron or head of nursing for the area in which they are being cared for.

 The same applies to patients in distress, or who are deteriorating due to isolation from visitors.
 However, as above, please agree this with the ward leader, matron or head of nursing for the area in which they are being cared for.

 If you cannot visit

 You may wish to use phone, email, Skype, FaceTime or WhatsApp to keep in touch with relatives or friends in the hospital.

-All patients at PRUH have access to free patient Wi-Fi and through this, patients are able to access a range of TV, radio and other entertainment options.
+All patients at Princess Royal University Hospital have access to free patient Wi-Fi and through this, patients are able to access a range of TV, radio and other entertainment options.